microsoft/Policy-Weaver/README.md

   - Allow everyone except a specific role to see the real value.
 I.e. the function looks like `CASE WHEN CURRENT_ROLE() IN ('HR_ROLE') THEN '<arbitrary_value>' ELSE ssn END`

 If for a specific role all columns of a table are denied, the whole table is denied to this role and will not show up in the Fabric for this role.
+:warning: NOTE: Our recommendation is to set the fallback to deny to avoid unintentional data exposure.
+If you identify a scenaro where there is a data exposure risk, please give us feedback and we´ll try to fix it asap.
+Note though that this solution is provided as-is without any warranties.

+## :books: Row Level Security

+Row level security is an optional feature that can be enabled in the config file.
+If enabled, Policy Weaver will try to apply row level security at best effort and fallback to the configured fallback if a not supported row access policy is found.

+:warning: NOTE: Row level security is only enabled if the config `policy_mapping` is set to `role_based`.
+In the case of table_based mapping there would be an unforeseeable high number of roles created in Fabric.
+That´s why it can only be used in role_based mapping.

+Databricks and Snowflake support various row level security variations.
+We currently only support simple row access policies defined on top of a table.
+OneLake Security sets row level security filters not on a table scope but a "table + role"-scope.
+For many use cases we can map the simple row access policies to this "table + role"-scope.

+If you have a row access policy that is not supported by Policy Weaver, you can configure the fallback to either grant or deny access to the whole table by default.
+This also includes unsupported policies like aggregation, join or projection policies in Snowflake.
+:warning: NOTE: Our recommendation is to set the fallback to deny to avoid unintentional data exposure.
+If you identify a scenaro where there is a data exposure risk, please give us feedback and we´ll try to fix it asap.
+Note though that this solution is provided as-is without any warranties.

+Supported row access policies:
+- Databricks:
+  - Specify a filter for a specific group and a default for the rest in the form of: `IF(IS_ACCOUNT_GROUP_MEMBER('admin'), true, region='US');`
+  - Based on group membership allow access to certain rows via a CASE statement in the form of: `CASE WHEN IS_ACCOUNT_GROUP_MEMBER('subanalystgroup') THEN true WHEN IS_ACCOUNT_GROUP_MEMBER('analystgroup') THEN Id = 'T001' ELSE false END`

+- Snowflake:
+  - Allow only specific groups to see the values in the form of: `current_role() in ('SENSITIVE')`
+  - Based on group membership allow access to certain rows via a CASE statement in the form of: `CASE WHEN current_role() in ('SENSITIVE') THEN true  WHEN current_role() in ('COUNTRY') THEN Id = 'T001' ELSE false END`

+If you see demand for more (simple) row access policies which are not supported, please give us feedback and we´ll try to add them.

+If for a specific role all columns of a table are denied, the whole table is denied to this role and will not show up in the Fabric for this role.

 ## :raising_hand: Contributing